dgkanatsios/AzureContainerInstancesManagement/README.md

 The Functions are deployed on a Free [App Service Plan](https://docs.microsoft.com/lt-lt/azure/azure-functions/functions-scale#app-service-plan), you may need to scale it up for increased performance.

-As soon as the deployment completes, you need to manually add the Event Subscription webhook for the `ACIMonitor` Function manually using the instructions [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-grid#create-a-subscription).
-As soon as you get the URL of the `ACIMonitor` Function, you can use [this](deploy.eventgridsubscription.json) ARM template to deploy the Event Grid subscription.
+As soon as the deployment completes, you need to manually add the Event Subscription webhook for the `ACIMonitor` Function using the instructions [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-grid#create-a-subscription).
 Just make sure that you select the correct Resource Group to monitor for events (i.e. the Azure Resource Group where your containers will be created).
+This will make the Event Grid send a message to the `ACIMonitor` Function as soon as there is a resource modification in the specified Resource Group.
+As soon as this completes, your deployment is ready.

+Optionally, as soon as you get the URL of the `ACIMonitor` Function, you can use [this](deploy.eventgridsubscription.json) ARM template to deploy the Event Grid subscription.

 ## Demo